abain-io/clickygame/README.md

-React App - "Clickygame" is a game where you click on a picture (or image) to gain points; but if you click on an image that was previously clicked on, it will start over again.
-So remember which images you have alredy clicked on.
-Good luck!  -Andrew Bain
+Built with React App - The "Clickygame" app is a game where you click on a picture (or image) to gain points; but if you click on an image that was previously clicked on, it will start over again.
+Keep an eye on your score as you click, and remember which images you have alredy clicked on.
+Good luck!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).